prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 kubectl apply --server-side -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.55.0/example/prometheus-operator-crd/monitoring.coreos.com_thanosrulers.yaml
 ```

 ### From 32.x to 33.x

-This upgrades the node exporter Chart to v3.0.0.
+This upgrades the prometheus-node-exporter Chart to v3.0.0.
 Please review the changes to this subchart if you make customizations to hostMountPropagation.

 ### From 31.x to 32.x

 This upgrades to prometheus-operator to v0.54.0 and prometheus to v2.33.1.
 It also changes the default for `grafana.serviceMonitor.enabled` to `true.

 Run these commands to update the CRDs before applying the upgrade.

 ```console
 kubectl apply --server-side -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.54.0/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagerconfigs.yaml kubectl apply --server-side -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.54.0/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagers.yaml